Emanoil Băleanu: 1848 Revolution

+Triumvirate

 The Regulamentul period ended during the Crimean War, which was a clash between the Principalities' Russian and Ottoman protectors. Știrbei left Wallachia, without abdicating, in October 1853 and his cabinet continued to function.
 In April 1854, Spatharios Năsturel-Herescu sought to integrate the Wallachian army into Halim Pasha's Ottoman troops; on August 23, Omar Pasha instituted martial law, and on August 31 set up a new government, headed by Năsturel and Cantacuzino.
 By then, Austria had effectively occupied Wallachia, and the Ottoman presence was symbolic.
 In that context, Nicolae Băleanu was involved in state-sponsored abolitionism, serving on a financial committee that also included Ioan Manu, and later as Chairman of the Wallachian Treasury.

-Triumvirate and downfall

 Știrbei returned as an Austrian protégé on September 23, creating himself a new cabinet, with Nicolae Băleanu serving as State Secretary.
 After originally resigning in protest against Știrbei's appointment, Emanoil returned as Interior Minister.
+As reported by Constituționalul newspaper, he was included on the cabinet in order to placate him, "for many years one of the most influential members of the opposition".
 On December 14, 1855, both brothers, alongside Câmpineanu, Filipescu-Vulpache, Alexandru Plagino and George Barbu Știrbei, signed the decree which emancipated all of Wallachia's 200,000 slaves.
 Emanoil then oversaw the effort to count and register the newly freed Romanies.
-In early 1856, he rallied with anti-Știrbeists boyars and signed a formal letter of protest.
+In early 1856, he rallied with anti-Știrbeist boyars and signed a formal letter of protest.
 In order to win him over, on February 26 (New Style: March 9) the Prince appointed him Ban of Oltenia.
 As reported by the poet Alexandrescu, the ceremony ended in "Homeric laughter" when Băleanu, overtaken with joy, sat down on the wrong side of the princely carriage.